Bogala/langton-ant-dojo/STEP_5.md

 ```

 ### NPM packages
-Before all, we have to install packages
+First, we have to install packages:

 ``` shell
 yarn add rxjs redux-observable